How to Create Simple Toggle Buttons in React

 With only a couple of lines of CSS

-In this tutorial, we are going to take a look at how you can create simple toggle buttons with the use of the useState hook and some CSS.
-By the end of this tutorial, you will have the following buttons ready for you to use in React.
+In this tutorial, we're going to take a look at how we can create simple toggle buttons with the use of the useState hook and some CSS.
+By the end of this tutorial, you'll have the following buttons ready for you to use in React.
 Without any further ado, let's jump into creating the component.

 Creating the Toggle Button in React

-To create a toggle button in React, we will need to use the useState hook in order to keep track of the state of the toggle internally.
-To achieve this, we will be using a checkbox to keep the component as accessible as possible.
+To create a toggle button in React, we'll need to use the useState hook to keep track of the state of the toggle internally.
+To achieve this, we'll use a checkbox to keep the component as accessible as possible:

 import { useState } from 'react'